 In the Calle San Pablo we have delicious tapas in a friendly small bar.
 We have chat with the people from the area and with a lady from Vladivostok in Russia – far, far away from here.

 More sights in the city center: The Central Market, the Roman Wall and the Museum of Goya

 The Central Market was built in 1903.
 Plants on the roof add to the decoration.
 The market is now closed – it is afternoon.

 Across the market a shop sells traditional regional clothing.

-In front of the ruins of the Roman Wall Augustus watches a caroussel being demounted.
+In front of the ruins of the Roman Wall, Augustus watches a carousel being demounted.
 Augustus gave his name to Zaragoza (Caesaraugusta).